 Standing water in a salt tank is a normal thing to some extent but if you are experiencing more than usual water overflow, then this is something to worry about.
 Therefore you must have to check what’s wrong with it.

 If you are new to the water softener world and don’t know how to troubleshoot standing water in the water softener, then this article is surely for you.
-In this short post, we will disclose all the issues which are the culprit in standing water in the brine tank and their possible solutions.
+In this short post, we will disclose all the issues which are the culprit in standing water in water softener salt tank and their possible solutions.

 So let’s get started!